SConaway/sconaway/README.md

 </div> -->

-Hi there, I’m Steven, a junior studying Computer Engineering at the University of Notre Dame.
+Hi there, I’m Steven, a senior studying Computer Engineering at the University of Notre Dame.

 ### :books: Skills:
 - TypeScript / JavaScript (ES2020)